NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 6. System allows users to add misc. ingredients or products to their shopping list

 ### Non functional Requirements:
 **Reliability**: Consistently able to perform the functions based around the users profile, shopping lists, and meal plans.
-**Quality**: Easy to use and provides accurate information.
 **Scalability**: Can handle multiple API requests without a performance decrease.
 Uses an sql database to store data so it can easily be scaled up.
 **Usability**: Has a responsive, clear design that gives users feedback on actions.
-**Security**: Stores user data in a secure manner
+**Security**: Stores user data in a secure manner **Maintainability**: The codebase is modular, well-documented, and follows industry best practices, ensuring that it can be easily updated, extended, and maintained over time without introducing errors.
 ### External Requirements
 **Error handling**: Invalid user inputs and actions are handled gracefully.
 **Access**: Run on a server with a public URL that others can access
 **Documentation**: Document the process for setting up the server so new servers can be created.
 **Scope**: The scope of our project extends to a reasonable use case for each member to implement.
 ### Technical Approach / Toolset
+#### High Level Solution
+Smart Cart is going to be a website that users will be able to access after downloading and running our product as described in the SETUP documentation.
+Once users run our product, they will need to sign up or sign in.
+After signing in with an existing account or the one they just created.
+They can view the user documentation on the landing page or go through our functionalities.
+They can go to meals to add meals to their list or add meals to the database, they can go to list to view their current grocery list and see an estimated price, or they can go to the store page to add indivudual ingredients to their list.
 #### Toolset
 *Stack*:
 - For the stack of our software, we will be using HTML, CSS and javascript.
 These are the industry standard for developing a stack and web based applications.
 Furthermore these three tools are what the team is most comfortable with.